arslanbisharat/Conference-Project/README.md

 - Use semantic HTML tags.
 - Use semantic HTML tags.
 - Use HTML elements box model (margin, padding, width, height).
-- Use industry-standard tools (flexbox) to place elements in the page.
+- Use industry-standard tools (flexbox) to place elements on the page.
-- Ability to create UIs adaptable to different screen sizes using mediaqueries.
+- Ability to create UIs adaptable to different screen sizes using media queries.
 - Apply front-end best practices.
 - Ability to create UIs adjusted to given designs.
 - Strong English written and verbal communication.